nitikasingh21/movie-recommender-system/README.md

 # Movie Recommender System
-# The project leverages Natural Language Processing techniques to provide personalized movie recommendations based on user preferences, thereby enhancing the movie-watching experience and user satisfaction.

 Overview
 This project implements a movie recommender system using machine learning techniques, specifically cosine similarity for content-based filtering.
 The system allows users to input their movie preferences and generates personalized recommendations based on the similarity of movie features such as genres, keywords, cast, and crew.